yonkov/estera/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 1.1.1 - November 2022 =
+* Minify dist css files and update tested up to

 = 1.1.0 - April 2021 =
 * Remove admin notice and update tested up to